 Linear Methods:

-Process Flow: We know that there are very few linear methods which help in Feature Extraction and hence while considering linear methods we start with a reduced dataset which we achieved in the previous section.
-We start our analysis with “Linear Regression” which we set as a benchmark to compare other methods with.
-We will move on to Ridge Regression to achieve better results and then to Lasso to achieve better interpretability.
-We train all our models on “Train Data” which is 80% of the actual dataset and we use the 20% data for prediction.
+Process Flow: It is known that there are very few linear methods which help in Feature Extraction and hence while considering linear methods, one starts with a reduced dataset which was achieved in the previous section.
+Analysis was commenced with “Linear Regression” which is set as a benchmark to compare other methods with.
+This will be succeeded by Ridge Regression to achieve better results and then to Lasso to achieve better interpretability.
+All the models were trained on “Train Data”, which is 80% of the actual dataset and the remaining 20% of the data is used for prediction.